Coherent estimation of risk measures: Coherent risk estimators

-Next, we recall that $\var$ is not a CRM as it lacks the subadditivity property (R4) and show that the traditionally used non-parametric estimator of $\var$, the empirical quantile, is also not coherent.
+Next, we discuss the empirical risk estimators for $\var$ and $\ES$.
+Recall that $\var$ is not a CRM, as it fails to satisfy subadditivity (R4); this lack of subadditivity carries over to the corresponding empirical plug-in $\var$ estimator.